NimLordia/JBLibraryProject1.25/README.md

 # update user - done
 # logout  - done

-# not yet - librarian dashboard, user dashboard
+#  librarian dashboard, user dashboard - done

+The password for all test users under unit_test() is 123, instructions commented on the function